 If you've got lots of characters in your story or just have characters who leave the page for a while--or, you know, just have characters--it's nice to remind readers who these people are.
 Enter character tags.
 A couple of weeks ago, we identified six or so ways to tag characters, and last week we learned … Continue reading Character Tags: In our own work

 Tags, markers, labels, traits.
 The craft masters have a lot of words for the details that help readers identify and distinguish the characters in a story.
 Here are 6 character aspects that you can mine for tags and 5 ways to put those tags to work.
-CHARACTER TAGS: WHAT ARE THEY?
-Jim Butcher says "TAGS are words you … Continue reading Character Tags: What are they?
+What are character tags?
+Jim Butcher says "TAGS are words you hang … Continue reading Character Tags: What are they?

 Forging the Reader-Character Bond.
 It's easier than you might think, and the results are well worth the effort.
 Especially if you can dig deep and come up with ways to demonstrate sympathy, jeopardy, etc. that are tailor-made for your specific character, in his specific story world.
 That extra specificity might be a little harder and take … Continue reading Forging the Reader-Character Bond: In our own work